tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 offered in the ClientHelloOuter.
 See {{outer-clienthello}} for additional guidance.

+To encrypt EncodedClientHelloInner, the client first computes ClientHelloOuterAAD as described in {{authenticating-outer-clienthello}}.
+Note this requires the "encrypted_client_hello" be computed after all other extensions.
+In particular, this is possible because the "pre_shared_key" extension is forbidden.

-To encrypt EncodedClientHelloInner, the client first needs to generate the HPKE encryption context.
-It computes the encapsulated key, context, HRR key (see
-{{hrr}}), and payload as:
+The client then generates the HPKE encryption context.
+Finally, it computes the encapsulated key, context, HRR key (see {{hrr}}), and payload as:

 ~~~
     pkR = Deserialize(ECHConfig.public_key)
     enc, context = SetupBaseS(pkR, "tls13 ech")
     ech_hrr_key = context.Export("tls13 ech hrr key", 32)
-    payload = context.Seal("", EncodedClientHelloInner)
+    payload = context.Seal(ClientHelloOuterAAD,
+                           EncodedClientHelloInner)
 ~~~

 Note that the HPKE functions Deserialize and SetupBaseS are those which match